snakers4/awesome_doom_quickstart/README.md

 Also some useful flags can be found in bundled readme files.
 I mostly use these flags:

 - `-file` - this is just your was file(s);
-- `-warp` teleports you to the N-the level of the modpack with a pistol start;
+- `-warp` teleports you to the N-th level of the modpack with a pistol start;
 - `-skill` - 4 is UV, all you need to know;
 - `-solo-net`- some older WADs have extra enemies and challenge designed for coop mode.
 Sometimes it is just too much, sometimes this is a fair challenge;
 - `-fast` - this enables fast monsters.
-This is usually seen in nightmare mode, but for extra challenge you can play the first OG episodes with this;
+This is usually seen in nightmare mode, but for extra fun and challenge you can play the first OG episodes with this;